 IV.
 To provide a mechanism for optional banking of leukemia and germline specimens for current and future research.

 Patients undergo blood sample collection and bone marrow biopsies at baseline and during and after induction therapy for immunophenotyping for ALL confirmation and classification, deoxyribonucleic acid (DNA) ploidy, genomic variation, and cytogenetic (BCR-ABL, trisomies 4+10, and molecular testing for translocations) analysis by flow cytometry and fluorescent in situ hybridization (FISH).
 Immunophenotype results obtained on this study are used to determine patient's assignment to specific clinical-trial treatments.
 Some samples (leukemic and germline) may be banked for current and/or future analyses.

-- If a BM aspirate is not obtained, the diagnosis of acute leukemia can be established by a pathologic diagnosis of acute leukemia on a BM biopsy
+- If a BM aspirate is not obtained or is not diagnostic of acute leukemia, the diagnosis can be established by a pathologic diagnosis of acute leukemia on a BM biopsy or

-- A complete blood count (CBC) documenting the presence of at least 1,000/µL circulating leukemic blasts
+- A complete blood count (CBC) documenting the presence of at least 1,000/uL circulating leukemic blasts

-- Adequate samples must be provided to the reference and/or Children's Oncology Group (COG)-approved cytogenetics laboratories to allow completion of the studies needed for risk-stratification
+- Adequate samples must be provided to the reference and/or COG-approved cytogenetics laboratories to allow completion of the studies needed for risk-stratification

-- Patients with suspected acute lymphoblastic leukemia (ALL) who have true biphenotypic or bilineage leukemia (i.e., patient with significant blasts expression of multiple lymphoid and myeloid markers that cannot be assignment to a single lineage) are allowed to enroll in AALL08B1 cell banking
+- Patients whose blast morphology is obviously myeloid, or whose blasts are myeloperoxidase positive, should not be enrolled on AALL08B1; however, patients with true biphenotypic or bilineage leukemia (i.e., patient presents with blasts with significant expression of multiple lymphoid and myeloid markers such that assignment to a single lineage is not possible) are eligible to enroll in AALL08B1 for cell banking

 - Samples must be sent to a COG-approved cytogenetics laboratory, and COG Reference Laboratory studies